TrueBlocks/trueblocks-core/README.md

 See our [documentation repo](https://github.com/TrueBlocks/trueblocks-docs) for the TrueBlocks website.

-## Contributing to TrueBlocks
+## Contributing

----
 We love contributors.
-Please see information about our [work flow](./docs/BRANCHING.md) before proceeding.
+Please see information about our [work flow](https://github.com/TrueBlocks/trueblocks-core/blob/develop/docs/BRANCHING.md) before proceeding.

 1. Fork this repository into your own repo.
 2. Create a branch: `git checkout -b <branch_name>`.